raspberrypilearning/lego-plotter/en/step_2.md

 ## Simulated data

-Before you use your plotter to record real data, let's test it with sime simulated measurements.
+Before you use your plotter to record real data, let's test it with some simulated measurements.

 --- task ---